PicoPanda/picopanda-game-dev-env/README.md

 Currently the only intuitive method of creating audio is to create the audio phrases with the SFX editor in PICO-8 fantasy console and then to convert them to the binary format expected by PicoPanda with the *pico8_asset_converter.py* script.
 Each PICO-8 SFX corresponds to a PicoPanda Phrase.
-Not all functionality is supported yet, the show how PICO-8 values map to PicoPanda values.
+Not all PICO-8 functionality is supported yet, the tables below show how PICO-8 SFX values map to PicoPanda phrase values.

 #### Notes